-1st The concrete Pad Length should be 1′ (foot) less than the length of the Metal Garage because there is a 6” (inches) overhang on the front and rear of the gable roof line totaling 1’ (foot) longer on the roof than the actual foot print of the building on the ground.
+First the concrete Pad Length should be 1′ (foot) less than the roof length of the Metal Garage because there is a 6” (inches) overhang on the front and rear of the gable roof line totaling 1’ (foot) longer on the roof than the actual foot print of the building on the ground.

 For example, a 20 wide by 31 long building will have a ground footprint of 20 by 30.
 So the concrete pad should measure 20 by 30 as seen below:

 - It is necessary for the side panels, and end panels of the walls of the garage to go over the edges of the concrete pad, otherwise you can not stop water intrusion.
 Therefore the width of the pad must be the exact width of the garage or metal building.
 The bottom horizontal base runner will be installed on the edge of the concrete, and the wall panels will go over the sides of the horizontal base runner, and over the sides of the concrete pad.